 But there are other reasons why companies coveted the mineral, including:

-- Low-Cost: To this day, it’s still a cheap material to extract, distribute and purchase.
+- Low Cost: To this day, it’s still a cheap material to extract, distribute and purchase.
 Unlike alternative products such as industrial plastics or other minerals, it doesn’t need to go through expensive refining and processing.
 The limited investment in turning it into an immediately workable product makes it a desirable material.
 Manufacturers can add it as an ingredient to their products like brake pads, clutches, tiles, roofing shingles for a low price and a high return on investment.

 - Weight: By nature, it’s exceptionally lightweight, making it easy to extract from the ground and even easier to transport.
 Because transportation and export costs are calculated by weight, it saves distributors on their overhead costs.

-- Job Creation: Another reason why it was distributed so prolifically was due to it being a major economic catalyst for jobs.
+- Job Creation: Another reason why it was distributed so prolifically was that it was a major economic catalyst for jobs.
 The real number of jobs directly and indirectly associated with its production is untold.
 However, a Canadian report indicated that in eastern Quebec, there was a region with three active mines that employed 6,200 workers in 1967.
 Factoring in the number of workers involved in the distribution, manufacturing and construction of asbestos-containing materials (ACM), the numbers of jobs it created is in the millions.

 - Profitability: Production was and still is a hugely profitable industry.
 While the United States and Canada no longer mine it, both countries are still involved in facilitating the export of asbestos between countries where it hasn’t yet been banned or regulated.
 Additionally, Canada continues to import certain products, such as brake pads, that contain asbestos due to how profitable they are.
 The U.S. has still not banned it.